gianelgado12/cs101-Fast-Hamiltonian-Project/README.md

 # CS101-Fast-Hamiltonian-Project

-This project aims to analyze the complexity of two methods of hamiltonian compilation: First Order Trotter Suzuki and qDRFIT
+This project aims to analyze the complexity of two methods of hamiltonian compilation: First Order Trotter Suzuki and qDRIFT

 To run the various tests invoke the host file `host.py` from the command line with the following arguments:
 * `0` - To run precision comparison test